robmarkcole/fire-detection-from-images/README.md

 * [mivia Fire Detection Dataset](https://mivia.unisa.it/datasets/video-analysis-datasets/fire-detection-dataset/) - approx. 30 videos
 * [USTC smoke detection](http://smoke.ustc.edu.cn/datasets.htm) - links to various sources that provide videos of smoke
 * fire/not-fire dataset in the pyimagesearch article.
 Note that there are many umages of fire scenes that do not contain actual fire, but burnt out homes for example

+## Comments
+* firenet is a VERY common name for model, do not use